Seventeen Mile Rocks

 Seventeen Mile Rocks demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Seventeen Mile Rocks is notable, with 45.2% of residents aged 15 and above holding university qualifications.
-This compares to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most prevalent at 28.5%, followed by postgraduate qualifications at 12.2% and graduate diplomas at 4.5%.
-Vocational credentials are also common, with 27.1% of residents aged 15 and above holding them - advanced diplomas at 12.2% and certificates at 14.9%.
+Educational attainment in Seventeen Mile Rocks is notable, with 45.2% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally as of the latest data available.
+Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications (12.2%) and graduate diplomas (4.5%).
+Vocational credentials are also prevalent, with 27.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.2% and certificates for 14.9%.
+Educational participation is high, with 32.3% of residents currently enrolled in formal education, including 12.0% in primary education, 10.3% in secondary education, and 5.6% pursuing tertiary education as of the latest enrollment figures.

-Educational participation is high, with 32.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.3% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 10.3% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education